-If you install ElectricFlow using the built-in ElectricFlow database, be advised that this database is not supported for production systems.
-We strongly recommends using an alternate database in your production environment.
+The built-in database is not supported for production systems, so you should use an alternate database in your production environment.
 Using an alternate database requires an ElectricFlow enterprise license.

-You can switch to an alternate database at anytime.
+You can switch to an alternate database at any time.
 For more information, see Configuration on page 5-1.